 Road Trip With A Baby Packing List

-- Potty chair-if you’re potty training
+- On the Go Potty Chair & bags-if you’re potty training

-- Diaper bag with changing pads
+- Diaper bag with a changing pad

 - Homemade first aid kit

 - Wet bags for dirty and soiled clothes